David A. Kenny

 macro:

-name of the moderating variable in the SPSS data set
+y = name of the outcome variable in the SPSS

-(For the above three variables, it is advised to use English names and
+the above three variables, it is advised to use English names and not SPSS

 alpha = significance level